caneroncu/openvpn-install-script/README.md

 OpenVPN install script for **Debian, Ubuntu, Fedora, CentOS, Arch Linux, Oracle Linux, Rocky Linux and AlmaLinux.**

-This script will install OpenVPN to your own secure VPN server in just a few seconds.
+This script will install OpenVPN to your own secure VPN server in just a few seconds.<br/>
 **(2 different person can use OpenVPN **simultaneously** for free)**

 ## Usage